Posted Sept. 5, 2016

 Networking will also give you an incentive to sharpen the soft skills that will in turn help you to connect with people easily and express yourself in ways that do not result in misunderstandings.
-You will have to develop soft skills such as confidence, listening, curiosity, authenticity, and humility, which will help you position yourself to be interesting to others as well as draw others’ interest to you.
+You will have to develop soft skills such as confidence, listening, curiosity, authenticity and humility, which will help you position yourself to be interesting to others as well as draw others’ interest to you.

-Helps you become a connecting node in the network
+Become a connecting node in the network

-As a postgraduate student, developing networks is not just meant to help you satisfy your career needs.
+As a postgraduate student, developing networks is not just to satisfy your career needs.
 You will build your relationship with others without necessarily wanting to get something out of them.
 You will also share your knowledge and help to connect others to opportunities for jobs or workshops.
 In this way, you also become valuable as someone who helps others to make connections, and they will reciprocate, especially when they have opportunities to share with you.

-The bottom line
+Networking – the bottom line

 Postgrad Solutions Study Bursaries